 The University of Pittsburgh Dental Hygiene Program subscribes to a rolling admissions policy.
 Interviews will be conducted until the fall term class is filled.

 Once the Admissions Committee reviews the completed application and a student meets the minimum criteria for admission into the program, a personal interview will be scheduled.
-Personal interviews are conducted during the Program’s Applicant Seminars which are offered in late fall and early spring.
-Out-of state applicants may be eligible for virtual interviews.
+Personal interviews are conducted virtually and are by invitation only from the Admissions Committee.

 Essential Program Standards